Instagram/LibCST/README.rst

     # If you're done with the virtualenv, you can leave it by running:
     deactivate

-We use `isort <https://isort.readthedocs.io/en/stable/>`_ and `black <https://black.readthedocs.io/en/stable/>`_ to format code.
+We use `ufmt <https://ufmt.omnilib.dev/en/stable/>`_ to format code.
 To format changes to be conformant, run the following in the root:

 .. code-block:: shell